 Then there's the investors.
 Magic Leap raised around half a billion dollars in 2014 initially then added $794 million to that total to make $1.4 billion.
 Investors so far include Google, Qualcomm, Warner Bros and Alibaba.

-Abovitz recently announced a partnership between Magic Leap and Twilio with plans to add its software, which lets app developers tack on phone calls or text messaging, to the Leap system.
+Abovitz has announced a partnership between Magic Leap and Twilio with plans to add its software, which lets app developers tack on phone calls or text messaging, to the Leap system.

 How much will it cost?

 Are you excited about Magic Leap?
-What are you most itching to find out - price?
-Release date?
-How it works?
+Or are you just jaded now?
 Let us know in the comments.